toebeann/BepInEx.SupermarketSimulator/README.md

 ## Compatibility with MelonLoader

+> [!CAUTION]
+>
+> **Please read this section in full!**
+>
+> Don't complain to mod authors that their mods don't work if you have MelonLoader and this pack both installed!

 This pack comes with [BepInEx.MelonLoader.Loader](https://github.com/BepInEx/BepInEx.MelonLoader.Loader), enabling you to use mods made for both BepInEx and MelonLoader at the same time!

-The only thing you need to be aware of is that mods for MelonLoader now need to be installed into the `MLLoader` folder.
+The only things you need to be aware of are:

+-  mods for MelonLoader now now need to be installed into the `MLLoader` folder, and
+-  you **must** uninstall MelonLoader, or this pack will not work.

 So, if you're already using MelonLoader, create a folder named `MLLoader` in your game folder and move the following folders in there: